bfcamara/bfcamara.com/content/posts/2024/2024-02-12-Aws-Cognito-Service2Service-Auth.md

 ```

-Let's call again the endpoint without any authorization, and we should expect an error.
+Let's call again the endpoint without any authorization, and we should see an
+error.

 ```bash
 curl -X 'GET' 'https://localhost:7062/weatherforecast' -i